BernardoBrogi/Project-Laboratory/README.md

 $ Cmd> Record
 ```

 you will be able for 10 seconds to control the robot with the haptic device and record the trajectory of the end effector.
-The data will be saved in the file data.txt.
+The positions commanded to the robot will be saved in the file data/data_comm.txt.
+The real positions of the end effector are saved in the file data/data_mes.txt
-The end effector positions are taken 100 times per second.
+The end effector positions are taken 500 times per second.

 Now if you go_home again (you may need to execute the command twice) and execute the command